shakacode/shakabot/README.md

 ## Running Heroku commands

 For running Heroku commands within a shell script we use the following buildpack: https://github.com/heroku/heroku-buildpack-cli

+## Running AWS commands

+For running AWS commands within a shell script we use the following buildpack: https://github.com/heroku/heroku-buildpack-awscli

 ## Uptime activity